MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/README.md

 ## Installation & Setup
+Prerequisite - python must be installed on your system.
 1. Clone this repository.
 2. Download the latest stable release of ChromeDriver from https://chromedriver.chromium.org/home for your operating system.
 3. Unzip ChromeDriver into the local folder.